ondra-novak/coroutines_classes/README.md

 * can be awaited `co_await`, result of operation is return value of the coroutine
 * if it is shared, multiple coroutines can await to single coroutine.
 * outside of coroutine, you can check state of the coroutine using functions is_done()
-* you can `get()` result if the coroutine, if the coroutine is not yet finished, it performs a blocking operation until the result is ready
+* you can `get()` result of the coroutine, if the coroutine is not yet finished, it performs a blocking operation until the result is ready
 * you can register callback function which is called when the coroutine is finished

 #### Object lazy<T> - features